 Introduction to Array Methods in Java

-The Arrays class belongs to java.
+The Arrays class belongs to Java.
 The util package belongs to the Java Collection Framework.
-Array class gives methods that are static so as to create as well as access Java arrays dynamically.
-Arrays have got only static methods as well as methods of Object class.
+Array class gives methods that are static to create as well as access Java arrays dynamically.
+Arrays have only static methods and methods of the Object class.

 1. static <T> List<T> asList (T… a)